ilteoood/sharpDash/README.md

 For the documentation, you can use the official one provided by [Lodash](https://lodash.com/docs/4.17.2).

-Today I'm supporting just few of its functions, only those that operate on Array and Collection.
+Today I'm supporting just few of its functions, only those that operate on Array, Collection, Date and Number.
 In particular, the supported functions are:

 ## Array:
 - chunk